Top 12 Best Activities in Iceland

 The Icelandic horse is such a unique breed that breeding them with other horses is prohibited in Iceland, and when a horse leaves the country, it can never return.

-By choosing to partake in an Icelandic horse riding tour, visitors guarantee themselves a tried-and-tested method of experiencing Icelandic nature.
-Touring by horseback has been a popular way of seeing Iceland for centuries, during which time the original breed arrived from Scandinavia and eventually evolved into the animal we know and love today.
-It’s also a fun activity to do in Iceland for visitors of all ages!
+One of the most fun activities to do while visiting is to go on Icelandic horse riding tours, allowing you to get to know this friendly animal while exploring the nature of Iceland.
+Traveling by horseback has been a popular way of seeing Iceland for centuries, during which time the original breed arrived from Scandinavia and eventually evolved into the animal we know and love today.
+It’s also an activity in Iceland that's for visitors of all ages!

 10. Have a Night Out in Reykjavik